ian-starts/ian-blog/src/pages/2020-11-02/index.md

 When this new voting method was first introduced, the president Arnold Rüütel challenged i-voting, claiming breach of the principle of equality of voting.
 The president brought a petition against the e-voting provisions to Estonian Supreme Court but lost.
-Rüütel was mostly popular amongst the still russian speaking elderly minority.
+Rüütel was mostly popular amongst the still Russian speaking elderly minority.
 About 1.9% voted online in the [2005 election](https://archive.is/20120713045721/http://news.com.com/Estonia+pulls+off+nationwide+Net+voting/2100-1028_3-5898115.html).
 This has increased over the years to [43.8% in 2019](https://rk2019.valimised.ee/en/voting-result/voting-result-main.html).